Logo

 The Eagles were hopeful Donovan McNabb would start in the week-2 game against the New Orleans Saints, but he was kept on the sidelines in both weeks 2 and 3.

-Donovan McNabb was given Pro Bowl honors for the last time in his career.
+Donovan McNabb earned Pro Bowl honors for the sixth and last time in his career, with the 2009 season being statistically one of his most productive seasons.

 Donovan McNabb threw one touchdown and was intercepted twice, with the second interception coming on fourth down in the last minute of the fourth quarter against the visiting Indianapolis Colts.